 Bloomington, IL 61701

-Allied Insurance, which is a subsidiary of Nationwide, might not be as well known as State Farm, but it is also available in all 50 states.
-Allied drivers pay around $1,321 per year to insure a vehicle in Pennsylvania.
+Allied Insurance, a subsidiary of Nationwide, might not be as well known as State Farm, but it is also available in all 50 states.
+Allied drivers pay around $1,321 annually to insure a vehicle in Pennsylvania.
 Allied is well-rated for customer service and value.
 Although they’re not the cheapest, they’re frequently ranked among the best car insurance providers in Pennsylvania.